cjambrosi/guides-for-devs/Instalando e Configurando o Git com o GitHub e Bitbucket.md

 			`Enter same passphrase again:`

-		- Criada a chave SSH, ficando semelhante a isso:
+		- Criada a chave SSH, a saída final será algo semelhante a isso:

 			`Your identification has been saved in /home/user/.ssh/id_rsa.`</br>
 			`Your public key has been saved in /home/user/.ssh/id_rsa.pub.`</br>
 			`The key fingerprint is:`</br>
 			`43:c5:5b:5f:b1:f1:50:43:ad:20:a6:92:6a:1f:9a:3a seu_email@example.com`

-		- Para verificar se realmente foram criados os dois arquivos digite o comando a baixo.
+		- Para verificar se realmente foram criados os dois arquivos digite o comando a baixo no caminho escolhido.
 Deverá listar os dois arquivos contendo a chave pública e privada.

 			>  ls ~/.ssh